 Multichannel content delivery

 Multichannel digital content delivery is the practice of distributing the same content through multiple digital channels.
 The benefits of implementing a multichannel strategy include:

 - Increased market reach and audience engagement

-- Diversified content distribution channels
+- Diversified distribution of content to multiple channels

 - Enhanced brand and content visibility